siberianfox/tinygwiki/TinyG-Configuration-for-Firmware-Version-0.97.md

 </pre>

 ### $1PM - Power Management mode
+Power management is used to keep the steppers on when you need them and turn them off when you don't.
 Set to one of the following:

+* 0 = Motor disabled
+* 1 = Motor always powered
-* 0 = Leave motor powered on when stopped
+* 2 = Motor powered during a machining cycle (i.e. when any axis is moving)
-* 1 = Turn motor power off when stopped
+* 3 = Motor only powered when it is moving

-Stepper motors actually consume maximum power when idle.
+Stepper motors consume maximum power when idle.
 They hold torque and get hot.
 If you shut off power the motor has (almost) no holding torque.
-Some machine configurations are OK if you shut off the power on idle (like most leadscrew machines), others are not (some belt/pulley configs and some non-cartesian robots)
+Some machine configurations are OK if you shut off the power on idle (like most leadscrew machines), others are not (some belt/pulley configs and some non-cartesian robots).
+SOme machines need power to hold position, such as some 5 axis machines.

 <pre>
-$4pm=1         Set low-power idle for motor 4
+$4pm=2         Set motor 4 to be powered when any axis is moving
 </pre>
-_New behaviors as of build 378.04 and later_

-Power management now operates as follows.
-Setting $1pm=0 sets "powered" mode (as before), but it works differently:
+Some other notes:

-* A motor set to $1pm=0 will become powered and will remain powered for N seconds specified in the $mt variable (e.g. 60 seconds, which would be {"mt":60} ).
-The elapsed time is measured from the last "event', such as the end of the move, or from when the enable was turned on.
+* A motor set to $1pm=2 (or 3) will become powered and will remain powered for N seconds specified in the $mt variable (e.g. 60 seconds, which would be {"mt":60} ).
-* Power mode changes take effect immediately - for changed to '0' or to '1'
+* Power mode changes take effect immediately (used to change on the next move)
-* All '0' motors are powered on startup and from reset
+* All non-disabled motors are powered on startup and from reset.
+They may time out according to $mt
-* All '0' motors can be enabled by issuing a $me command (  also {"me":""}  )
+* All non-disabled motors can be enabled by issuing a $me command (  also {"me":""}  )
 * All motors are disabled by issuing a $md command  (  also {"md":""}  )

 ## Axis Settings